 Bed bugs may not be dangerous; however, their bites can cause red bumps, welts, or irritation/rashes on your skin.
 While they have not been shown to transmit disease, they can cause constant irritation if not treated and exterminated.

 Fruit Fly Description

-Fruit flies are small, about 1/8 in length or about a 1/3 the size of a house fly.
+Fruit flies are small, about 1/8 in length, or about 1/3 the size of a house fly.

 Fruit flies are yellow to tan in color.

 Fruit flies have vividly colored eyes, typically red.
 Fruit flies congregate around fruits, vegetables, drains, garbage cans, and kitchens or areas where food is prepared.
 They tend to gather in groups.
-They can also be distinguished by the way they appear to hover when flying.
+They can also be distinguished by how they appear to hover when flying.

 ARE FRUIT FLIES HARMFUL?